kpn/combadge/docs/support/http.md

 parameters of scalar types.

-You can map such parameters with the [Field][combadge.support.http.markers.Field] marker, which would mark them as separate root fields of a JSON payload:
+You can map such parameters with the [Field][combadge.support.http.markers.Field] marker, which would mark them as separate root fields of the payload:

 ```python title="field.py" hl_lines="20"
 from httpx import Client